-Special Notes:
+Special Notes: For a student to be marked present for a full school day, a student must be in attendance for one half or more of the school day.
 Tardies and/or Early Dismissals on 10 or more days will disqualify a student for yearly Perfect Attendance awards.